fbloemhof/hassio-addons/README.md

-# fbloemhof's Home Assistant add-on repository
+# Home Assistant add-on repository

 Here you can find my addons.